new employees

 Check in Often

-Perhaps you think that just one welcome activity is enough and the job is done.
-However, recent studies show that many people quit in the first 45 days of employment, usually because the new employee didn’t feel welcomed by the colleagues or wasn’t properly prepared for the new function.
+You may think that just one welcome activity is enough and the job is done.
+However, recent studies show that many people quit in the first 45 days of employment, usually because the new employee didn’t feel welcomed by their colleagues or wasn’t properly prepared for the new function.
 That’s why everyone must be ready to help and guide new employees whenever necessary.
 It’s challenging to learn everything in a few days, so the business owners themselves should check in frequently and ask how things are going.

 A Warm Welcome is Also a Way to Save Money